 Relatively undefended and isolated monasteries were an occurrence during the Middle Ages, and quickly became one of the Vikings preferred targets.
 Unabashed due to their heathen beliefs, the Northmen had no compunction in plundering the Church treasures and take monks as captives to sell.
 Although we only know because of chronicles written by churchmen (and thus biased), it’s easy to imagine these heathen warriors killing the pious (and rich) servants of god without fear of divine retribution.

 Although not invented and neither solely used by them, shield wall tactics were a must in their arsenal.
 It consisted in a wall of shields, rims overlapped together, the second rank protecting the front rank’s exposed heads with their shields in turn.
 The shield wall worked as one man pushing against the enemy, who often adopted the same tactic.
 1 vs 1 battles seldom took place, and the victor was decided through the shield wall.
-The first to break, was the first to die or run.
+The first to break, was the first to run and likely die.

 A very interesting detail the TV show highlights, is how the Vikings used their axes to hook and pull their opponents.
 A tactic now believed to have been genuine, and very deadly.